dharaprajapati127-blip/SAGE-Student-Academic-Risk/README.md

-# SAGE – Student Academic Growth & Early-Risk Intelligence System

-SAGE is an AI-driven early warning system designed to identify **academic risk and burnout indicators** in university students before visible failure occurs.
+SAGE is a faculty-assisted AI early-warning and decision-support system designed to identify early academic risk and burnout indicators in university students.

-The project focuses on detecting **silent strugglers** by analyzing a combination of academic performance, engagement behavior, and well-being signals.

----
+The system analyzes academic performance, engagement behavior, and well-being signals to generate explainable risk alerts that support timely faculty intervention — with a strong emphasis on human-in-the-loop decision-making.

 ## 🎯 Project Objectives